 Interesting fact: There are 99 rooms at the Fairfield Inn.
 One room for each farmer owner of Fair Oaks Inn.
 Yes, there are 99 owners.
 Also, they only serve WHOLE milk.
 Interesting, I thought!

-Interesting note: In the lobby, not only is there two cows to greet you but you will see the red, yellow and green pictures (see above).
+Interesting note: In the lobby, not only is there two cows to greet you but you will see the red, yellow, and green pictures (see above).
 There is significance as the red barn is behind the front desk.
 It means to stop.
-The green abstract picture means go–once you check-in, “go” to your room.
-The yellow picture means to paunder.
+The green abstract picture means go–once you check in, “go” to your room.
+The yellow picture means to pause.
 It is located near the chairs and couches in the lobby area.